cdl-geneseo/geneseo-dictionary/I/Ice-Knights.md

 # Ice Knights

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Ice Knights

 Created by  Unknown User (krk5), last modified by  Unknown User (spe1) on Nov 20, 2012

 n.: The nickname of the SUNY Geneseo ice hockey team.
 Source: Dictionary of Geneseo English, Fall 2006, Winkelman.As of 2012, 95% of students surveyed know this word.
 95% believe it is of local origins.(Endress, G-M, 2012)